Harsh999000/My-Logging-Server/sql_commands/sql-commands.md

 Check User

-- select user from mysql.user - This will show the list of all the users
+- select user from mysql.user; - This will show the list of all the users

 Explanation: